Panchalparth471/MINI_PR/README.md

 ### 3. **Resume Builder**
 - **User-Friendly Interface**: A React and Tailwind CSS frontend allows users to input their information seamlessly.
 - **Template Selection**: Users can choose from various templates to suit their preferences.
+- **ATS-Friendly**: Resumes are generated using LaTeX, ensuring they are optimized for Applicant Tracking Systems (ATS).
 - **PDF Generation**: The completed resume can be exported as a PDF, ready for job applications.

 ### 4. **Cover Letter Generator**
 - **AI-Powered Writing**: By analyzing the user's resume and the job description, GPT-4o crafts personalized cover letters.
 - **Customization Options**: Users can adjust the tone and content to match specific job requirements.
+- **ATS-Friendly**: Cover letters are also generated using LaTeX, ensuring they are ATS-compatible.
 - **Downloadable Output**: The generated cover letters can be downloaded in various formats.

 ---